 - The exiled Jewish orphan becomes queen of an empire

 - The unbendingly righteous Mordecai goes from death row to great honor – second only to the king himself

 - The evil Haman is hung on his own enormous gallows that he prepared for Mordecai

 - And the Jewish people go from being almost exterminated to great victory and joy.

 Everything is turned on its head.
 “Ve-nahafoch hu” (ונהפוך הוא) as it says in the book of Esther, and as Israelis still say today when everything is upside down.
-Or perhaps everything was the wrong way around before, but was put wonderfully right.
+Perhaps everything was wrong before, and is put wonderfully right.
 The inner story is often messed up, but the greater story is the restoration of all things.